 If you are an undergraduate or graduate student with a business focus, you will find rich opportunities for coursework at CBS.
 Choose from more than 50 courses in business disciplines including business law, finance, management, marketing, operations, organization, and strategy, as well as additional offerings in language, area and American studies, communication, and public policy, among others.
 If you are a graduate student, you can also take courses in advertising, entrepreneurship, corporate social responsibility, and digital business.
 Courses rely heavily on group work, creating a built-in cross-cultural experience as you work alongside Danish and international students to complete projects.

 In the summer program, you will take two CBS courses, and in the fall and spring semesters, you will take four CBS courses.
+Please note that the summer 2020 courses are being instructed in an online format due to travel restrictions.
 You will earn approximately 12 UO credits in the summer program, and 24 UO credits in either semester program.
 It is imperative that you discuss your plan of study and the applicability of CBS courses toward your UO degree carefully with your academic adviser before the application.

 For general information on the Copenhagen Business School.

 For information on the CBS International Summer Program: International Summer University Programme (ISUP).